cdvelop/fetchgo/docs/ARCHITECTURE.md

 ## 2. Core Components

-### `Fetchgo` Struct: The Codec Manager
+### `Fetch` Struct: The Codec Manager

-The `Fetchgo` struct is the central point of the library.
+The `Fetch` struct is the central point of the library.
 It is created once and manages all shared resources, including the TinyBin instance and CORS configuration.

 ```go
 // fetchgo.go